-After MSCI-TS COGS approval, the student will begin participating in mentored research activities under the direction of the Supervising Professor and register to receive research course credit (TSCI 6097 - Mentored Research in Clinical Investigation).
-The Research Course is set up for the student to conduct their Mentored Research Project with their Supervising Professor.
+The TSCI 6097 - Mentored Research course is set up for the student to conduct their Research Project under the direction of their Supervising Professor.
 The MSCI-TS Academic Coordinator will provide the student and Supervising Professor with the Planned Activities Form to be completed and then approved by the MSCI-TS Program Director before enrolling in TSCI 6097, in which the student and Supervising Professor will detail a tentative plan that describes their planned activities for the MSCI-TS COGS approved Research Project Proposal (RPP).
 This time is to be spent directly working on the project and includes, but is not limited to, writing consent forms, collecting data, analyzing data, and preparing a manuscript.

 To receive credit for the course, the student and their Supervising Professor must submit a Satisfactory Completion of Planned Activities Form to the MSCI-TS Program Director through the MSCI-TS Academic Coordinator at least two weeks prior to the deadline for submitting grades.